Optical Power Meter Kits

 Each kit includes our PM100D or PM400 console, a S122C photodiode sensor, and a post assembly, consisting of a BA2 base, PH2 post holder, and TR2 Ø1/2" post.
 This combination is ideal for customers working with wavelengths in the far red to NIR (700 - 1800 nm).
 Surrounding the sensor's active area is a fluorescing alignment disk, which absorbs light from 400 - 640 nm and 800 - 1700 nm.

-Thorlabs offers a recalibration service for these power and energy meter kits, which can be ordered using Item # CAL-IRPD below.
+Thorlabs offers an in-house NIST traceable recalibration service for these power and energy meter kits, which can be ordered using Item # CAL-IRPD below.
 Enter only the Part # and Serial # of the sensor that requires recalibration and include the corresponding console for recalibration during shipment.

 Based on your currency / country selection, your order will ship from Newton, New Jersey